 There was no significant correlation between the peripheral neutrophil count and average number of neutrophils seen on cytology (= 0.35, n=18; p=0.16) and no significant difference between the peripheral neutrophil counts of the hepatitis (8.4x109/L [4.0-24.2], n=13) and vacuolar hepatopathy groups (6.4x109/L [2.6-9.3], n=5; p=0.15, Table 1a and 1b).

 When considering the observers’ subjective cytological assessments of inflammation, there was a better correlation between the cytological and histopathological diagnoses in non-inflammatory cases than in inflammatory cases.
 Figure 2 shows the number of aspirates correctly identified as inflammatory or non-inflammatory by observers during the subjective assessment.
 In cases of hepatitis, 5/13 (38.5%) were correctly identified as inflammatory by all three observers, 1/13 (7.7%) by two observers and 3/13 (23.1%) by only one observer.
 In 4/13 (30.8%) cases of hepatitis, the sample was incorrectly identified as non-inflammatory by all three observers.
 For vacuolar hepatopathy cases, 4/5 (80.0%) were correctly identified as non-inflammatory by all three observers and 1/5 (20.0%) by two observers.
-Taking into account each individual observer’s assessments (54 in total, i.e. 3 individual assessments of each of the 18 cases), aspirates were correctly identified as non-inflammatory in 14/15 (93.3%) instances, compared to 20/39 (51.3%) for inflammatory.
+Taking into account each individual observer’s assessments (54 in total, i.e., 3 individual assessments of each of the 18 cases), aspirates were correctly identified as non-inflammatory in 14/15 (93.3%) instances, compared to 20/39 (51.3%) for inflammatory.
 Therefore, subjective assessment was 51.3% (CI 34.8-67.6%) sensitive and 93.3% (CI 68.1-99.8%) specific for identifying hepatitis.
 The boarded clinical pathologist alone correctly identified 9/13 (69.2%) cases of hepatitis, compared to 4/5 (80%) cases of vacuolar hepatopathy; therefore, had 69.2% sensitivity (CI 38.6-90.9%) and 80% specificity (CI 28.4-99.5%) for identifying hepatitis.
 Agreement between the boarded clinical pathologist’s subjective assessment of inflammation and the histopathological diagnoses was fair (k=0.42); however, overall agreement of the combined subjective assessments of inflammation and histopathological diagnoses was poor (k= 0.33).

 DISCUSSION